 The Wonder Sound: Drawing influence from tree houses, empowered neighborhoods, canyons at night, sacred plants, silhouetted mountain ranges in the distance, animals that have never been seen, original stories, forgotten histories, whispered languages, ancient footpaths, imaginary places and the human condition, The Wonder Sound is an entirely new and complex culture that blends fact and fiction, the tangible and the ephemeral.
 It’s a work of art that you physically enter into and discover; the installation will take you to strange yet recognizable places as you explore its many rooms and passageways, going from the real to the unreal and venturing from the wild to the familiar.
-Learn to read, write and speak the original language created specifically for this project, to name the constellations and to speak the names of the ancestors.

 No Rules…Except: One of the most talked about installations over the past 10 years, “No Rules…Except” was created by artist Brian Dick.
 The installation is an ode to childhood, and celebrates the simple childish joy of jumping on the bed.
 The immersive, interactive room is filled with 40+ mattresses and over 160 “pillow” tires for children (and grown ups!) to play, crawl, jump, and bounce around in.
-The installation features two sections: the larger gallery is for children age 5+, and the smaller gallery directly outside is specifically designed for the littlest wobblers and toddlers.

 Sketch Aquarium: Sketch Aquarium uses 21st century technology to create a beautiful, engaging art and science experience for all ages.
 Design a fanciful sea creature, and then watch it come to life and swim with all the other sea creatures in a wall-sized, moving aquarium projection.
 Children can observe the power of their creative imagination through Sketch Aquarium.
 Paper and art making materials offer opportunities to design and color a sea creature.
 Once completed, the piece of paper is scanned, and the image is projected onto a giant virtual aquarium.
 Children may also touch the fish to see them swim away, or touch the virtual food bag to feed the fish.

 Wobbleland: Wobbleland is a fun, interactive area that resembles a giant kitchen sink and is filled with oversized soft food sculptures.
 Infants and toddlers 4 and under have exclusive reign in Wobbleland, where they can make creative discoveries: explore an avocado teeter totter, play with slices of a giant tomato, crawl through a cheese wedge, and more.
 Each sculpture presents challenges such as stacking, spinning, sorting and rocking and invites its young audience to explore.
-Toddlers use play to understand the world around them and develop important skills as they interact with each food sculpture.

 Desert Derby: At first glance, the twisting tracks in Desert Derby look like freeways.
 Take a closer look, and you’ll see a series of interconnecting waterways and reservoirs.
 Desert Derby traces not only California’s roads, but also one of the most important other factors to shape our region: the feat of engineering that is the California aqueduct.
 We know where and how California’s system of freeways connects, but what if Californians were just as aware of our water system?
 Would it change our relationship with water?